metrorailings/OwlBlog/content/posts/week-7-circa-picks.md

 #### _History_

 These two faced one another earlier in the season.
 New England embarrassed New York in a rout, exposing Zach Wilson's lack of experience.
-The Jets did impress on defense - as it took considerable work for the Patriots to finally nail the cover.
+The Jets did impress on defense - it took considerable work for the Patriots to finally nail the cover.

 #### _Weather_